 Internal Relationship Stress

-No matter how in synch you feel, you and your spouse are distinct, unique individuals.
+No matter how in sync you feel, you and your spouse are distinct, unique individuals.
 There will be plenty of times when your needs and wants don’t line up.

 That’s not something to worry about or try to avoid.
 Relationships are fluid and couples should be flexible.
 You were likely drawn together by the inherent and interesting dynamics that make you good compliments to each other.